Rebel Heart: Release, leaks, and artwork

 The cover art, featuring Madonna's face inter-crossed with black wires, became popular on social media resulting in numerous memes being created on Instagram, Tumblr and Twitter.
 Fans wound black wires across their faces imitating the cover, and created memes using the images of celebrities, including Britney Spears, Michael Jackson, Jim Carrey, and Marlon Brando.
 Madonna forwarded many of the images to her social media accounts.
 However, three of the images—those of Martin Luther King Jr., Nelson Mandela and Bob Marley with the same wires around their faces—were heavily criticized for being "disrespectful and racist".
-The singer explained the photos the next day, saying that she was flattered by the comparison to the three and characterised herself as a "freedom fighter".
+The singer explained the photos the next day, saying that she was flattered by the comparison to the three and characterized herself as a "freedom fighter".
 Rebel Heart became the singer's fourth studio album to bear the Parental Advisory label after Erotica (1992), American Life (2003) and MDNA, due to the profanity and sexual references in tracks such as "Holy Water".
+In January 2026, Madonna added "Auto-Tune Baby" to the digital deluxe version of the album.